PFA03027/constrained_any/README.md

 1. RequiresCopy: if true, input type is requires copy constructible and copy assignable.<br> And, the copy constructor and copy assignment operator of constrained_any are enabled.
 Otherwise, they are deleted from constrained_any.
 2. Constraint: the constraint of the input type.
 Constraint\<T\>::value should be available.<br> If Constraint\<T\>::value == true, T is acceptable type, otherwise constrained_any does not accept.<br>
-3. SpecializedOperatorArgs: this template parameter pack adds the specialized member functions to yan::constrained_any.
+3. ConstrainAndOperationArgs: this template parameter pack adds the specialized member functions to yan::constrained_any.

 ### additional constraints
 To avoid the circular template parameter dependency and unexpected acceptance for value type that is not satisfied by the constraint, yan::constrained_any does not accept std::any and the specialised type of yan::constrained_any.